JakeDuke/Todo-List/README.md

-In this version we added 'toggleCompeleted' and 'toggleAll' functions
+In this version we created HTML for our project and added event listeners to buttons.